Warranty Information

 • Corner guards

-• Bent perimeter border rods due to moving or bending the sleep set for innerspring models
+• Bent perimeter border rods due to moving or bending innerspring sleep sets

 • Replacement of another piece in a sleep set unless it is also defective

-• Mattress damage due to an inappropriate foundation or incorrect bed frame
+• Mattress damage caused by improper foundation or incorrect bed frame

 • Adjustable foundations (except as noted in the owner’s manual)